Work samples

 Between The Serpents And Up The Stairs

-A tapestry made with acrylic and wool yarn, found cotton rope, scraps of my old shirts and socks, tinsel, elastic from an old bra, collected buttons and charms, and a found photograph of a child
+A tapestry made with various acrylic yarns, found cotton rope, scraps of my old shirts and socks, tinsel, elastic from an old bra, collected buttons and charms, and a found photograph of a child

 About Wednesday